ColoradoSchoolOfMines/wii-track/docs/design.rst

    convert it to a percentage.

    .. image:: img/confidence-interval.png
-4. We store our confidences in each item in the DynamoDB database.
+4. We store our confidences in each item in the DynamoDB database using the ``boto3`` library by Amazon for manipulating AWS objects.

 Datastore
 ---------